Amit0617/ethRPCtoREST/README.md

 - Naturally, the middleware may introduce some _delay_ or overhead in the communication between the user and the Ethereum node, affecting the performance or reliability of the requests.
 For example, the middleware need to parse, validate, map, convert, and handle the requests and responses, which may take some time and resources.
 The middleware may also depend on some external packages or frameworks, which may have some bugs or vulnerabilities.
 The middleware may also face some network issues or errors, such as timeouts, connection failures, etc.

 - The middleware _may need to support different protocols_ and transports for communicating with Ethereum nodes in the _future_, such as WebSocket, IPC, etc. Currently, the middleware is at the **wrapper** stage and works mainly with HTTP, which is a widely used and supported protocol that can handle most of the JSON-RPC methods and parameters.
 However, HTTP is not a full duplex protocol, which means that it only allows one-way communication per request.
-Therefore, HTTP cannot support some features and functionalities that require bidirectional communication, such as subscriptions or real-time events.
+Therefore, HTTP cannot support some features andfunctionalities that require bidirectional communication, such as subscriptions or real-time events.
 WebSocket and IPC are full duplex protocols that enable bidirectional communication over a single connection, which are ideal for subscriptions or real-time events.
 However, WebSocket and IPC are newer protocols that may not be compatible or allowed by some browsers, servers, proxies, firewalls, etc., requiring some fallback mechanisms or workarounds.
 Each protocol and transport may have its own advantages and disadvantages, such as speed, reliability, security, etc. The middleware may need to adapt to different scenarios and preferences of the users and the nodes, such as using HTTP for simple queries and WebSocket or IPC for subscriptions or real-time events.

 - The middleware may need to comply with some standards and specifications for defining and documenting the REST API, such as the OpenAPI Specification and the JSON Schema.
 These standards and specifications may have some rules and constraints that may limit or complicate the design and implementation of the REST API.
 The middleware will need to **keep up with the updates and changes of these standards and specifications**, as well as the Ethereum JSON-RPC API.